FedericoCarboni/scarpet-docs/content/syntax/control_flow/exit.md

       - name: value
 ---

-It terminates entire program passing `expr` as the result of the program execution, or null if omitted.
+It terminates entire program passing `value` as the result of the program execution, or `null` if omitted.